THE 2022 PROGRAMME

 16 September 7:30

-A Starlit Grove Incantati, a trio of recorders, viola d’amore and viola da gamba, play enchanting baroque and contemporary music by Bach, Marais, Purcell, David Loeb, Roseanna Dunn and Rachel Stott.
+A Starlit Grove Incantati, a trio of viola d’amore, baroque violin and viola da gamba play enchanting baroque and contemporary music by Bach, Telemann, Carlo Martinez Gil, Rachel Stott and some traditional Ukrainian and Romanian songs.

 17 September 7:30